-The best parental control app makes it simple and easy to protect your family online and keep your children safe from inappropriate content.
+The best parental control apps make it simple and easy for you to keep your family safe against unwanted content and security threats.

 We believe that it would be appropriate to learn how your children use the internet and communicate with them before you decide to enforce any restrictions with the parental control apps.
 If children feel that you’re imposing your will without a proper reason, and they get frustrated enough, they will find ways to circumvent any restrictions you may impose, despite the fact that you have their best interest at heart.

 Unlike hardware parental control options that control the websites you can access over your Wi-Fi, the parental control apps have a broader usage, regardless of whether your kids are using your Wi-Fi or are anywhere else, surfing the web.
 Namely, the apps often offer location tracking, alerts, calls, text monitoring, screen time management as well as website filtering.
 With that in mind, we’ve also tested and reviewed the best free parental control apps.

 We've also featured the best identity management software.

 With Aura's parental control software, you can filter, block, and monitor websites and apps, set screen time limits.
 Parents will also receive breach alerts, Dark Web monitoring, VPN protection, and antivirus.
 Start your free trial today.

 Reader Offer: Free trial from Bark Parental Control